jaspector

 A zoning/building permit is required for new structures, additions, and alterations within unincorporated Boone County that are subject to the county's zoning regulations.
 The agricultural building exemption (Neb.
 Rev. Stat. § 23-114.03) exempts structures used for agricultural purposes on farmsteads of 20+ acres producing $1,000+ in farm products per year.

-Typical processing time is Contact the Planning & Zoning office at (402) 395-2737 for current processing time estimates..
+Building permit processing times in unincorporated Boone County, NE typically run Contact the Planning & Zoning office at (402) 395-2737 for current processing time estimates..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Boone County, NE.
 The following work is generally exempt: Structures used for agricultural purposes on a farmstead of 20 acres or more that produces $1,000 or more of farm products per year (Neb.
 Rev. Stat. § 23-114.03); Ordinary repairs and maintenance that do not change footprint, use, or structural character.
 Note: Even if a project is exempt from the county zoning/building permit, the Assessor's information statement (for construction valued at $2,500+) may still be required by state law.
 NSED electrical permits are required statewide regardless of local exemptions.
 Confirm edge cases with the Boone County Planning & Zoning office before proceeding.
+When in doubt, confirm with the local building department before starting work.